Help us spread the word about giving more and giving more effectively.

 - Fundraise for effective charities and mention us

 - Write to a local newspaper about pledging.
-See here for example
+See here for an example

 - Write about us on a blog